christianabbet/SRA/README.md

 ### Crop Segmentation

-To validate our approach on real case scenario, we perform domain adaptation using our proposed model from Kather19 to whole slide image sections from our in-house dataset.
+To validate our approach on a real case scenario, we perform domain adaptation using our proposed model from Kather19 to whole slide image sections from our in-house dataset.
 The results are presented here, alongside the original H&E image, their corresponding labels annotated by an expert pathologist, as well as